jenkinsci/docker-slaves-plugin/README.md

 * Maven job (as long as you configure a Maven installation with an automatic installer and you have a JDK in the build container)
 * Timestamper plugin
 * Git plugin

+You can find sources of demos here: https://github.com/ydubreuil/docker-slaves-plugin-demos

 ## General Design